 Journal template is available here

-Article title should not more than 18 words.
+Article title should not be more than 18 words.

 All contributing authors’ names should be placed and arranged accordingly.
 Please provide the following:

-3. Each of the authors’ email address, most preferred the university or organisation email.
+Each of the authors’ email addresses, most preferred the university or organisation email.

 All acknowledgments (if any) should be included at the very end of the paper before the references and may include supporting grants, presentations, and so forth.

-The manuscript should contain an abstract which should be self-contained and citation-free and should not exceed 300 words.
+The manuscript should contain an abstract that should be self-contained and citation-free and should not exceed 300 words.